DaleDunlop/Cyber-Security-Penetration-Testing/README.md

 # Cyber Security - Penetration Testing

 ~~~
-My personal and combined notes into Cyber Secruity, Mainly using www.tryhackme.com and www.hackthebox.com.
+My personal and combined notes from useful online resources into Cyber Secruity,

+Mainly using www.tryhackme.com and www.hackthebox.com.
 ~~~